 The United States’ purchase of Alaska from the Russian Empire, or “Seward’s Folly” as it is known, was a pivotal moment in US history.
 Just why did Russia sell Alaska to the United States in the first place?

 The United States was just emerging from the ashes of the bloody Civil War and engaged in the highly contentious post-war period of Reconstruction.

 The purchase of Alaska by Secretary of State William Seward was partially an attempt for the US to rally together behind the shared interest in further expanding the country.
-While the concept of Manifest Destiny had been fulfilled, Alaska was yet another nearby large territory for the United States to adopt and rule.
+While the 1848 Treaty of Guadalupe Hidalgo had already accomplished the dream of Manifest Destiny, Alaska was yet another nearby large territory for the United States to adopt and rule.

 The purchase was also unique in that it was the first time the US had acquired land outside of the contiguous United States.
 The Alaska purchase raised the question of whether the US was on its way to becoming an imperial power.